 - Salt and pepper to taste

-- Step 1 Wash the squash and place it in the oven at 300 F for about 30 minutes until it becomes slightly soft.
+- Wash the squash and place it in the oven at 300°F (150°C) for about 30 minutes until it becomes slightly soft.

-- Step 2 Take out and let it cool until you can hold it.
+- Take it out and let it cool until you can hold it.
 Then peel and cube the squash.

-- Step 3 Place cubes on a cookie sheet and sprinkle with olive oil, salt, and pepper.
+- Place cubes on a cookie sheet and sprinkle with olive oil, salt, and pepper.

-- Step 4 Bake the cubes at 375 F for an additional 30 minutes, turning every 10 minutes until slightly crisp on the outside.
+- Bake the cubes at 375°F (190°C) for an additional 30 minutes, flipping with a spatula every 10 minutes until slightly crisp on the outside.

-- Step 6 While the cubed squash is baking, melt vegan margarine on low in a large pot.
+- While the cubed squash is baking, melt vegan margarine on low in a large pot.

-- Add minced garlic and let it warm for about 3 minutes in the margarine.
+- Add minced garlic and thinly slice green onions and let it warm for about 3 minutes in the margarine.

-- Step 8 Pour in 2 cups Arborio rice (dry unwashed) and coat the rice with margarine and garlic.
+- Pour in 2 cups Arborio rice (dry unwashed) and coat the rice with butter and garlic.
 It will turn slightly translucent.

-- Step 9 Add the wine (or ½ cup of broth) stir until it absorbs.
+- Add the wine (or ½ cup of broth) and stir until it absorbs.

-- Step 10 Add remaining 6 cups of broth mixture about ½ a cup or 1 ladle full at a time.
+- Add the remaining 6 cups of broth mixture about ½ a cup or 1 ladle full at a time.

-- Step 11 Stir slowly and constantly adding more each time the liquid is absorbed.
+- Stir slowly and constantly adding more each time the liquid is absorbed.

-- Step 12 When all the broth has been used.
+- When all the broth has been used.
 Add the roasted squash to the rice and stir carefully until mixed.
+Serve immediately.